Delta Consolidated Mining Company: History of the narrow gauge railroad

 the terminus of the California and Oregon Railroad, later absorbed by the Central Pacific.

 A switchback was used to ascend to the flat table land above Delta, and from there the line pursued a gradual grade west on the north side of Dog Creek, maintaining elevation until the creek rose to meet it about 2 miles from the mill site.
 From here on, the grade was right at creekside.

-For many years a Climax, called "The Doctor", was used for power and the only other equipment seems to have been a single flatcar upon which sacked ore was shipped to Delta for transfer to Southern Pacific.
+For many years a Climax locomotive, called "The Doctor", was used for power and the only other equipment seems to have been a single flatcar upon which sacked ore was shipped to Delta for transfer to Southern Pacific.
 They were then taken to the smelters at Kennet and Coram for further processing.
 Today both of these towns are under Shasta Lake.

 Operations on the line were infrequent, and ceased altogether in the early 1920s.
 The property fell into the hands of Cash Elder, who had been a mining engineer, and arrangements were made to dispose of the railroad.
 The locomotive apparently went to South America along with some rail in about 1928.
 The rest of the railroad remained largely intact until 1941 when it was pulled up for scrap.

 Today nearly the entire right of way can be traced winding alongside and just below the present Dog Creek Road.